-Welcome back to the “You, Me, and ADHD” discussion group —based on my first book, Is It You, Me, or Adult A.D.D.?
+Welcome back to the “You, Me, and ADHD” virtual discussion group —based on my first book, Is It You, Me, or Adult A.D.D.?

 This chapter describes what I call the ADHD Relationship Roller Coaster’s Third Plunge.
 It’s where you breakdown—from exhaustion.
 Or where you breakthrough—to clarity.